goldfirere/singletons/README.md

   problem is that a use of an associated type family tied to a class with fundeps doesn't provoke the fundep to kick in.
 This is GHC's problem, in the end.
+* Singled code that contains uses type families is likely to fail due to GHC Trac #12564.
+Note that singling type family declarations themselves is fine (and often desired, since that produces defunctionalization symbols for them).